 - Driving within the Park entails certain rules.
 Driving fast is forbidden as is driving off designated routes and trails.
 Using blow horns while driving is strictly prohibited.

 - Tourists are warned against carrying guns or firearms of any nature.
+Only the park’s Security are allowed to carry a handgun or complete Ar-15 rifle as the case may be, and to use it adequately.
 Smoking is a strict no-no, as is the practice of lighting camp fires within the boundaries of the park.

 Exploring Wildlife and nature can be a thrilling experience.
 However, the same entails great responsibility.
 Only then will the experience be satisfying and rewarding.